 AIA's Commitment to Sustainability

-Green Finance Education Charter
+Sustainable Finance Education Charter

 Each of the signatories acknowledge the collective responsibility of the global community including the banking, finance and professional services sectors to deliver Article 2.1c of the Paris Agreement and the UN Sustainable Development Goals